codegaze/codegaze.github.io/_posts/2022-08-07-jekyll-config-environment.md

 Using undocumented, internal parts of libraries, is a bad practice.

-Especially in a work environment, that can result to money loss because someone changed an internal part of tha library.
+Especially in a work environment, that can result to money loss because someone changed their library.

 It’s not worth it, trying to understand what went wrong six months from now.